Hyper-effective communication coaching

 There are different channels and approaches that work best for different types of messages.
 It will vary by person, but at a high level:

-• Complicated processes or career adjustments (new responsibilities, team shifts, terminations): These need to happen in-person, or at the very least face-to-face on video.
+• Complicated processes or career adjustments: These need to happen in-person, or at the very least face-to-face on video.

 • Quick requests and needs: These can happen over email, Slack, etc. but the requester needs to be available face-to-face for additional context or questions when needed.

-• Links, memes, other “content” that flies around workplaces: Slack, emails, messenger platforms.
+• Links, memes, other “content” that flies around workplaces: Slack, emails, and messenger platforms.

 If you have a generally negative team view of one or both, consider using them sparingly if you can, or reserve meetings for very important discussions, so that they have an air of mattering more.